oracle-livelabs/oci/gdk-oci-email/08-conclusion/conclusion.md

 You've seen how to use GraalVM Native Image to package and run the application as a native executable.

-Application developers can use the Graal Development Kit for Micronaut (GDK) to build cloud-portable Java applications with Micronaut and GraalVM Native Image.
+Application developers can use the Graal Development Kit for Micronaut (GDK) to build cloud-portable Java applications on Oracle Cloud Infrastructure with Micronaut and GraalVM Native Image.

 ## Learn More